MacDonnell Ranges

-The MacDonnell Ranges, or Tjoritja in Arrernte, is a mountain range located in southern Northern Territory.
+The MacDonnell Ranges, or Tjoritja in the Arrernte language, is a mountain range in southern Northern Territory.
 MacDonnell Ranges is also the name given to an interim Australian bioregion broadly encompassing the mountain range, with an area of 3929444 ha.
 The range is a 644 km long series of mountains in central Australia, consisting of parallel ridges running to the east and west of Alice Springs.
 The mountain range contains many spectacular gaps and gorges as well as areas of Aboriginal significance.

 The ranges were named after Sir Richard MacDonnell (the Governor of South Australia at the time) by John McDouall Stuart, whose 1860 expedition reached them in April of that year.
 The Horn Expedition investigated the ranges as part of the scientific expedition into central Australia.
 Other explorers of the range included David Lindsay and John Ross.

 The MacDonnell Ranges were often depicted in the paintings of Albert Namatjira.

 Geography

-The highest peaks are Mount Zeil with an elevation of 1531 m AHD, Mount Liebig at 1524 m AHD, Mount Edward at 1423 m, Mount Giles at 1389 m and Mount Sonder at 1380 m AHD; the five highest mountains in the Northern Territory.
+The highest peaks are Mount Zeil with an elevation of 1531 m AHD, Mount Edward at 1423 m, Mount Giles at 1389 m Mount Sonder at 1380 m AHD and Mount Liebig at 1249 m AHD, the five highest mountains in the Northern Territory.
 The headwaters of the Todd, Finke and Sandover rivers form in the MacDonnell Ranges.
 The range is crossed by the Australian Overland Telegraph Line, the Stuart Highway and the Adelaide–Darwin rail corridor at the Heavitree Gap, a water gap created by the Todd River, at the southern entrance to Alice Springs.